Beat the Blank Page of Doom FOR GOOD

 - Accountability and skin in the game.
-I want it to be easily affordable – but I also want you to be motivated to actually turn up and write.
+I want you to be motivated to actually turn up and write.

 - You might think, "I can just set a timer and write myself"... but let's be honest, you won't.
+Nobody who has told me they would do that has actually done that.
 If you invest, you'll turn up and write.

 - This is my business.
 It's my business to help you become a better, happier, more confident writer so you can charge more for what you do.